Nursing License Revocation ~ Texas Board of Nursing (BON)

 - a nurse is on probation or practicing on a limited license but doesn’t respond to communication from the board

-- a nurse’s violations of the Nurse Practice Act (NPA) were particularly egregious, such as theft of controlled substances, gross negligence, or gross incompetence
+- a nurse’s violations of the Nursing Practice Act (NPA) were particularly egregious, such as theft of controlled substances, gross negligence, or gross incompetence

 - the nurse’s license was restricted or revoked in another state